6 Lifestyle Changes to Reduce Your Risk of Hypertension

 Src

-Certain Foods and Nutrients that Help Prevent Hypertension:
+Key Nutrients That Help Prevent Hypertension:

-Nutritional Guidelines and Useful Hints for a Hypertension-Friendly Diet:
+Practical Tips for a Hypertension-Friendly Diet:

 2. Regular Physical Activity